 All courses must be completed with a grade of C- or better.
 In addition, majors must satisfy an anthropology practicum requirement in one or more of the following ways:

 - Fieldwork in archaeology, biological anthropology, or cultural anthropology.
 Students may engage in independent study sponsored by anthropology faculty.
 An independent study contract must be agreed upon and approved prior to embarking on the independent study.
 Students may choose to attend summer programs offered by other colleges and universities if pre-approved by the anthropology faculty and the Registrar?s office.
 To count as the practicum in the anthropology major, the course must be accepted as transfer credit.
 Students should consult with anthropology faculty to choose an appropriate fieldwork program.

 - An internship related to anthropology, chosen in consultation with anthropology faculty.
 An internship contract must be agreed upon and approved prior to embarking on the internship.

-- Specified Winter Term and Spring-Into-Summer courses led by anthropology faculty.
+- Specified off-campus Winter Term and Spring-Into-Summer courses led by anthropology faculty.

-Requirements for the minor are Introduction to Anthropology and any additional four courses which bear the AN designation.
-Three must be Eckerd College courses.
+Requirements for the minor are Introduction to Anthropology and four elective courses bearing the AN designation.
+A specified WT course taught by Anthropology faculty may substitute for one of the four electives.
+At least three courses for the minor must be Eckerd College courses.